Smava bank login hero image

 With the new designs I highlighted the path we wanted our users to take by making it the default state of the screen and turning the background light green.

-We did it!
-Approximately 65% more people logged in with their bank accounts with an increase in sales volume.
+The result?
+Approximately 65% more people logged in with their bank accounts and sales volume increased.

 What happens next?